The 10 rules of online store project preparation

 Once we have selected the optimum keywords, search for the terms to obtain an accurate picture of who our competitors are for several keywords in the first 10-20 results.

-If our product is highly unique, there is a big chance that we will not find any competitors and in such case the product should be introduced to the market using blogs and social media, and customer demands should be raised on the products.
+If our product is highly unique, there is a big chance that we will not find any competitors and in such case, the product should be introduced to the market using blogs and social media, and customer demands should be raised on the products.

 - What is the added value offered by competitors?
-For example, delivery guarantee, free delivery, or a small gift product for each order that they can probably get for a really low price or they book it as “marketing” or market acquisition costs to reach new customers.
+For example, delivery guarantee, free delivery, or a small gift product for each order that they can probably get for a really low price or book it as “marketing” or market acquisition costs to reach new customers.

 Budget planning